The Curious Case of Covid and the Shrinking Brain

 👉Hypothermia (if someone has poor peripheral circulation as with Raynaud’s Syndrome, a cold room can certainly affect the outcome of the press test.
 This in itself may be a clue, as Raynaud’s is often associated with autoimmune disorders such as lupus, scleroderma, RA, and Sjogren syndrome).

-👉Peripheral vascular disease (commonly caused by a buildup of plaque inside artery walls which ultimately lead to narrowing, blockage, and vascular spasms in legs and sometimes also in arms.
-This is another clue if pain is exacerbated during exercise and improves when at rest.)
+👉Peripheral vascular disease (commonly caused by a buildup of plaque inside artery walls which ultimately leads to narrowing, blockage, and vascular spasms in legs and sometimes also in arms.
+This is another clue if the pain is exacerbated during exercise and improves when at rest.)

 Poor oxygenation throughout the body is the Number One cause of declining health and disease.
 Blood needs to flow, oxygen needs to be delivered, and waste needs to be disposed of constantly.

 What are some things you can do to encourage and support a healthy vascular system?

 *NingXia Red!
 Our favorite red drink supports both the vascular system and the blood flowing through it….
 I encourage you to pick up a copy of NingXia Wolfberry: the Ultimate Superfood by Gary Young to learn more!
 You’ll never want to be without NingXia Red after understanding how valuable and supportive this drink is to our health.

 *Eat plenty of fresh cabbage, lettuce, spinach, kale, broccoli, garlic, grapefruit, lemon, and oranges to encourage detoxification.
 Fruits like apples, plums, and pears have pectin fibers that are also useful in cleansing the blood.

 💫Strive to keep a slightly alkaline body.
 In 1931, Dr. Otto Warburg won a Nobel Prize for proving that highly oxygenated, slightly alkaline blood creates an inhospitable environment for cancer cells.